logo

 The earnings crediting formula

 The earnings crediting formula is the most important part of this annuity discussion.
-It is important to know that we don’t simply get the index return credited to our annuity.
-The company has a few rates and caps that affect our earnings.
-These rates tend to change over time, and the updated rates can always be checked on the company’s website.
+It is essential to note that we don’t simply receive the index return credited to our annuity.
+The company has a few rate-limiting mechanisms (in the form of cap rates and participation rates) that affect our earnings.
+These rates are subject to change over time, and you can check the updated rates with the assistance of your financial advisor or on the company’s website.

 From the above rate chart, you will notice four interest crediting options (one fixed and three indexed) along with an initial premium bonus.
 Let’s take a closer look at the various terms the company uses in the Highlander FIA rate chart: